Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 - *Relevant locale (applies for single language attributes)*
-  Select the language of the attribute whose value will be used for the mapping.
+  Select the language of the attribute value used for the mapping.
 This setting only applies to single language attributes.
+All active languages are displayed in the drop-down list.

   [comment]: <> (Anwendungsbeispiel?
 Verstehe den Einsatz nicht so richtig...)